 Professor Franca Ronchese is already using bioinformatics to explore the role of a type of immune cells called dendritic cells, in the initiation of allergies.
-I am very excited by the new opportunities we have with this technology.
 We know we are asking difficult questions, but we are also confident that we have the best possible set-up to find the answers.

 New Zealand has one of the highest rates of allergic disease in the developed world, so any information on how allergies might be prevented or better treated has the potential to improve the quality of life for thousands of people.

 Unfortunately, there is still a lot we dont understand about allergies.
 We dont know when or where people were first exposed to allergens, or how this first exposure develops into an allergic response and then disease.
 We believe that understanding the beginning of an allergic response will be useful in trying to prevent the spread of allergy, and perhaps also in finding treatments to switch it off.

 Professor Ronchese and her team are researching the precise role of dendritic cells in allergies.
 They are sequencing the whole transcriptome (all the molecules of RNA rather than DNA) of dendritic cells in a mouse that hasn't been exposed to an allergen and a mouse that has.